docker/community/Docker-Birthday-3/tutorial.md

 - *Containers* - Created from Docker images and run the actual application. you create a container using `docker run` which you did using the busybox image that you downloaded.
 A list of running containers can be seen using the `docker ps` command.
 - *Docker Daemon* - The background service running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operation system to which clients talk to.
 - *Docker Client* - The command line tool that allows the user to interact with the daemon.
-- *Docker hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
+- *Docker Hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 You'll be using this later in this tutorial.

 <a href="#table-of-contents" class="top" id="preface">Top</a>
 <a id="webapps"></a>